solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls.md

 ### SDS mode

-In Istio 1.1, a new option to configure certificates and keys was introduced based on [Envoy Proxy's Secret Discovery Service](https://www.envoyproxy.io/docs/envoy/v1.11.2/configuration/secret.html#secret-discovery-service-sds).
+In Istio 1.1, a new option to configure certificates and keys was introduced based on [Envoy Proxy's Secret Discovery Service](https://www.envoyproxy.io/docs/envoy/v1.11.2/configuration/secret.html#secret-discovery-service-sds) (SDS).
 This mode enables Istio to deliver the secrets via an API instead of mounting to the file system as with Istio 1.0.
 This has two big benefits:

-* We don't need to hot-restart the proxy when certificates are rotated
+* We don't need to hot-restart the proxy when certificates are rotated.
 * The keys for the services never travel over the network; they stay on a single node and are delivered to the service.

 For more information on [Istio's identity provisioning through SDS](https://istio.io/docs/tasks/security/auth-sds/) take a look at the [Istio documentation](https://istio.io/docs/tasks/security/auth-sds/).